gvwilson/sensibleadventures/iffy/iffy.md

 Something snapped inside Iffy.
 "All right," she said coldly,
 knocking his arm away.
-"How 'bout you an' me go ask the *Guinevere* to pull up the accounts so I can see just how much that is, and I'll tell you how much you owe me for keeping this twist of scrap afloat when you're too wrung out to do it yourself,
+"How 'bout you an' me go ask the *Ginny* to pull up the accounts so I can see just how much that is, and I'll tell you how much you owe me for keeping this twist of scrap afloat when you're too wrung out to do it yourself,